gctools-outilsgc/aurora-website/src/docs/en/component/system-messaging.md

 # System Messaging

 System notifications are short messages that appear to communicate information to the user.
 Notifications appear as pop-up banners or toast messages which need to be dismissed or timed-out.
-There are four levels which can be applied to system messages: error, warning, information and success.
+There are four levels of alert which can be applied to system messages: error, warning, information and success.

 ## Best Practices